 - A loss of reflexes in the extremities

 CES is a medical emergency.
-Without proper testifying that can confirm a CES diagnosis and urgent surgical intervention that can relieve the pressure on the cauda equine nerves, a number of serious, debilitating, and permanent problems can result.
+Without proper testing that can confirm CES, as well as urgent surgical intervention that can relieve the pressure on the cauda equine nerves, a number of serious, debilitating, and permanent problems can result.

 These problems can include:

 - Permanent paralysis

 - Loss of bladder and bowel control